balenaltd/handbook/Flowdock.md

 ## Changing the look and feel
 Papagal is a Chrome and Firefox extension that improves user experience while using Flowdock.
 You can find more information [here](https://github.com/petrosagg/papagal).
 Unfortunately, the Firefox addon has been taken down for now.

+## If Flowdock goes down..

+We have had a handful of times when Flowdock went down for some time.
+In case this happens again and it doesn't come back shortly, Google Chat is our backup option to communicate with the team.
+You can log in with your existing @balena Google account: https://mail.google.com/chat/u/0/

+You can also use Jellyfish, of course, but since it's not set up as a teamwide chat app yet, it may not work well as a Flowdock replacement quite yet.